AidanLau10/projecttri2/_posts/2023-08-15-Tools_Plans_Sample.md

 toc: true
 comments: false
 layout: post
-title: Daily Plan Sample
+title: Daily Plan
-description: Example Blog!!!
-This shows planning and notes from hacks.
+description: Plan for this week of the Binary Logic project
 type: plans
 courses: { compsci: {week: 0} }
 ---

-### PBL Unit 1 / Week 0
+### Week 0
-Learning outcome.
-Installing Tools and showing usage of VSCode.
-- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
-Spend some time talking and getting to know each other, particularly with Computer Science experience and goals.
-You should be matched with someone that has similar experience.
+- Monday
+    - Create groups of 4 and assign roles
+- Tuesday
+    - Discuss plans and goals for the project
+    - The project should only be frontend and use some sort of binary
+- Wednesday
+    - Start researching how to use binary
-- Thursday - Setup Tools on laptop and/or Cloud Computer.
+- Thursday
-- Friday - Review and test as a Pair.
-Spend 25 minutes at one keyboard then switch for next 25 minutes.
+    - Start coding binary into projct
+- Friday
+    - Have a tangible frontend